C++17: New Parallel Algorithms of the Standard Template Library

 Final remarks

 Each of the seven new algorithms exists in different flavors.
 You can invoke them with and without an initial element, with and without specifying the execution policy.
-You can invoke the function that requires a binary operator such as std::scan and std::parallel::reduce even without a binary operator.
+You can invoke the function that requires a binary operator, such as std::scan and std::parallel::reduce, even without a binary operator.
 In this case, the addition is used as default.
-In order to execute the algorithm in parallel or in parallel and vectorized, the binary operator has to be associative.
-That makes a lot of sense because the algorithm can quite easily run on many cores.
+The binary operator must be associative to execute the algorithm in parallel or in parallel and vectorized.
+That makes excellent sense because the algorithm can efficiently run on many cores.
 For the details, read the Wikipedia article on prefix_sum.
-Here are further details to the new algorithms: extensions for parallelism.
+Here are further details about the new algorithms: extensions for parallelism.

 What's next?